rushaabb/collab-engine/README.md

 # collab-engine

-A web app that helps builders find collaborators for side projects, hackathons, and startups.
+An app that helps builders find collaborators for side projects, hackathons, and startups.

 ## MVP Scope